Qtom-99/ERVscanner/README.md

 The pipeline consists of two parallel workflows:

-- One for detecting insertions within annotated repeat regions (MRs), and
+- Detecting insertions within annotated repeat regions in the reference genome (MRs)
-- One for detecting insertions outside MRs.
+- Detecting insertions outside MRs.

 The process described below focuses on identifying insertions outside MRs. The final genotyped VCF file of insertions is output to `<DATA_PATH>/vcf`.